tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 ## Creating/Generating the Server side code

 1. Create a `.proto` file in the root directory, with package option set to map against the one we want to use, in my case `org.tripathi.grpc.hellodroidtls`.
+This document defines two methods, `SayHello` and `SayHelloAgain`.
+We only use `SayHello` method in our calls.
+Note that I have used the package name `hellodroidtls`, as I initially intended to write an `Android` client instead of `Python` client.

 ```java
 syntax = "proto3";